dragosbuhnila/Anki-add-IPA/README.md

 ### Install Python Env and Run (Windows)
 Note: don't run before checking [config.py](#configpy) is correct, also, do a backup of your collection before (although the program shouldn't be able to break it).

-1) Download or clone this repository (for downloading, click the green button with `code` and download as zip)
+1) Download or clone this repository (for downloading, click on the green button with `code` and download as zip)

-2) Install a working python with poetry if not available yet (I used 3.13.2 when developing, but other versions should work too)
+2) Install a working python with poetry if you don't have it (I used python 3.13.2 when developing, but other versions should work too)
     1) Download `python` from Download Python from [python.org/downloads](https://www.python.org/downloads/)
     2) Install `poetry` by running `pip install poetry` on PowerShell (just search for `PowerShell` in start) **NOTE:** If you have issues where pip or python isn’t found, check your PATH.
 If you need help, ask chatgpt or open an issue on this repo.